Apple Is Rumored To Discontinue Mac Products

 Currently, the sales of the Mac product line is not going well in the market.
 Revamped models of MacBook Pro were released lately.
 The new models have a thinner body and an OLED touch panel.
 The sales of MacBook Pro, albeit increasing significantly, still did not match or go anywhere near the sales of Apple smartphones and tablets.

-Apple previously revealed plans of cutting the MacBook and iMac production by 16%.
+Apple previously revealed plans of cutting the MacBook and iMac production by 16 percent.
 Speculations started to come up that the production of the Apple computers will eventually be stopped completely.
-Also, the tech giant is reportedly focusing on its iPad models as 3 models are rumored to come out this year.
+Also, the tech giant is reportedly focusing on its iPad models as three models are rumored to come out this year.

 The speculations are not far-fetched as it is more practical to pair a keyboard with an iPad than to actually carry around a laptop.